-TE/ me Dirth Date// Male Demale Age Birth Date// ade School Sport(s) dress Ph one Date of Last Sports Qualifying Physical Exam (SQPE)// Check Yes or No boxes for each question or Circle question numbers for which you cannot answer.
-IN THE LAST YEAR , since your last complete Sports Qualifying Physical Exam with your physician or you Year 2 Annual Health Questionnaire, HAVE YOU HAD ANY CHANGES TO THE FOLLOWING QUESTIONS Yes No 1.
-In the last year, has a doctor restricted your participation in sports for any reason without clearing you to return to sports?
-IMPORTANT HEART HEALTH QUESTIONS ABOUT YOU IN THE LAST YEAR 2.
-In the last year, have you passed out or nearly passed out $during$ or $after$ exercise?
-3. In the last year, have you had discomfort, pain, tightness, or pressure in your chest during exercise?
-4. In the last year, does your heart race or skip beats (irregular beats) during exercise?
-5. In the last year, do you get light-headed or feel more short of breath than expected during exercise?
-6. In the last year, have you had an unexplained seizure?
-IMPORTANT HEART HEALTH QUESTIONS ABOUT YOUR FAMILY IN THE LAST YEAR 7.
-In the last year, has anyone in your immediate family died suddenly and unexpectedly for no apparent reason?
-8. In the last year, has any family member or relative died of heart problems or had an unexpected or unexplained sudden 9.
-In the last year, has anyone in your immediate family had instances of unexplained fainting, seizures, or near drowning?
-10. D. In the last year, has anyone in your immediate family developed hypertrophic cardiomyopathy, Marfan Syndrome, 11.
-In the last year, has anyone in your immediate family been diagnosed with Marfan Syndrome, arrhythmogenic right ventricular 12.
-In the last year, has anyone in your immediate family under age 50 had a heart problem, pacemaker, or implanted defibrillator? 🖵 MEDICAL RISK QUESTIONS IN THE LAST YEAR 13.
-Have you had infectious mononucleosis (mono) within the last month?
-14. In the last year, have you had a head injury or concussion that still has symptoms like continuing headaches, 15.
-In the last year, have you had numbness, tingling, weakness in, or inability to move your arms or legs after being hit or falling?
-Parents or Legal Guardians: Please note below any health concerns, medications, or allergies that may be important for the coaches or athletic/activities director to know.
-I do not know of any existing physical or additional health reason that would preclude participation in sports.
-I certify the answers to the above questions are true and accurate and I approve participation in athletic activities. hat Parent or Legal Guardian Signature Athlete Signature Date Athletic/Activity Director Notes: (a YES answer to any of the questions above requires a clearance note from a physician prior to participation.)
-SQPE Due/ CLEARED FOR SPORTS: YES D NO D
+DA DATE/ Na Name Date// Gr Grade School Sport(s) Ad Address Ph Phone Date of Last Sports Qualifying Physical Exam (SQP E)/ Check Yes or No boxes for each question or Circle question numbers for which you cannot answer IN THE LAST YEAR, since your last complete Sports Qualifying Physical Exam with you 110 Year 2 Annual Health Questionnaire, HAVE YOU HAD ANY CHANGES TO THE FOLLOW Yes No 1.
+1. In the last year, has a doctor restricted your participation in sports for any reason without clearing you to return to s IMPORTANT HEART HEALTH QUESTIONS ABOUT YOU IN THE LAST YEAR 2. • П 3. • • • • • • • • • • • • • • • • • • • • 4.
+5. 6.
+IMPORTANT HEART HEALTH QUESTIONS ABOUT YOUR FAMILY IN THE LAST Y 7. • 8. ٠. death before age 50 (including an unexplained drowning, an unexplained car accident, or Sudden Infant Death Synd 9.
+9. In the last year, has anyone in your immediate family had instances of unexplained fainting, seizures, or near drown ning? 🗖 10.
+0. In the last year, has anyone in your immediate family developed hypertrophic cardiomyopathy, Marfan Syndrome, arrhythmogenic right ventricular cardiomyopathy, long QT Syndrome, short QT Syndrome, Brugada Syndrome, or catecholaminergic polymorphic ventricular tachycardia?
+11. In the last year, has anyone in your immediate family been diagnosed with Marfan Syndrome, arrhythmogenic right ventricular cardiomyopathy, long or short QT Syndrome, Brugada Syndrome, or catecholaminergic polymorphic ventricular tachycardia?
+12. 12.
+In the last year, has anyone in your immediate family under age 50 had a heart problem, pacemaker, or implanted d efibrillator $? \dots \square$ MEDICAL RISK QUESTIONS IN THE LAST YEAR 13.
+13. Have you had infectious mononucleosis (mono) within the last month?
+14. 14.
+In the last year, have you had a head injury or concussion that still has symptoms like continuing headaches, concentration problems or memory problems?
+15. 15.
+In the last year, have you had numbness, tingling, weakness in, or inability to move your arms or legs after being hit t or falling? 🗖 Parents or Legal Guardians: Please note below any health concerns, me or allergies that may be important for the coaches or athletic/activities dire • I do not know of any existing physical or additional health reason that would preclude participation the answers to the above questions are true and accurate and I approve participation in athletic accurate. that Parent or Legal Guardian Signature Athlete Signature Date Athletic/Activity Director Notes: (a YES answer to any of the questions above requires a clearance note from a physician prior to the control of the prior to the control of the control to participation.)
+SQPE Due/ CLEARED FOR SPORT rs: YES 🗆 NO 🗅